Webmarkets/DNN-Files/README.md

 │   │   │       text_slider.js
 ```

-Note: each repo has it's own README.md for instructions on how to use it
+Note: each plugin has it's own README.md for instructions on how to use it